dos-group/gardening-adventure/ReadMe.md

 **Notice**: This will start the services without any node selection.
 For that edit the corresponding settings in the yaml files.
 For adding a label to a node use the following command : `kubectl label nodes <nodename> <key>=<value> --overwrite`

 ### Post Deployment Steps
+The Section gives examples for possible post deployment application of the Services.
+This includes Database connections, Charts and Alerts.
 #### Connecting Grafana with Influxdb

 Login to the grafana UI.
 Use `kubectl get svc` to get the IP's and Port of all services.